ANNAPURNA TILICHO LAKES MOUNTAIN BIKE

 Day-20: Fly to Kathmandu (1310m)After breakfast, we will return to Kathmandu (just half an hour).
 Our bikes will be sent back by jeep.
 Overnight Hotel.

 Day-21: Kathmandu.Free at leisure for shopping, etc. On the remaining time you can relax, shop or go sightseeing.
-Evening we invite you on a farewell dinner at Rum Doodle Bar.
+Evening we invite you on a farewell dinner.
 Stay at Hotel.

 Day-22:Free at leisure to explore, and enjoy